What Are American Express Membership Rewards® Points?

 American Express offers a variety of ways to earn points and boost your points-earning potential:

 Welcome bonuses.
 Some Cards come with welcome offers that can provide an initial boost of points for spending a certain amount of money within the first few months of Card Membership.
 Welcome offers tend to change over time.
-For example, Gold now has a welcome offer for new Card Members to earn 60,000 Membership Rewards points if they spend $4,000 in their first six months of Card Membership.

 Category multipliers.
 While Cards generally offer a base-level reward of 1 point per dollar spent on eligible purchases, most Cards also offer additional rewards on specific spending categories, like dining, groceries, gas, or travel.
 For example, The Platinum Card® offers 5X points on flights booked directly with airlines or with American Express Travel on up to $500,000 such purchases a year.
 Taking advantage of these points accelerators can help boost the amount of points you earn, especially if you choose a Card that’s a good match for your spending style.